Last updated Jun 3rd, 2022

 Which CTA would work on your audience?
 Should your description be long or short?
-Is your copy resonating with potential buyers?
+Is your ad copy resonating with potential buyers?

 If you choose unwisely or don’t have enough resources to put behind rigorous A/B testing, you may not see enough conversions.

-Finally, there’s the question of personalization at scale.
+And then there’s the question of personalization at scale.

 There’s one solution to combat all these issues: Dynamic Creative Optimization.